-Every year around the holidays, readers ask about ways to volunteer with their children in New York City.
-Surprisingly, finding ways to give back with kids isn't always as easy as you think.
-Many charitable organizations have age minimums for their projects, and even when you do find family-friendly volunteering opportunities, they often book up weeks in advance.
+Every year as we head into the holidays, readers ask about ways to volunteer with their children in New York City.
+Surprisingly, finding ways to give back with kids isn't always as easy as you'd think.
+Many charitable organizations have age minimums for their projects, and family-friendly volunteering opportunities often book up weeks in advance.
 (Which, of course, is a good sign—better to have too many people interested in volunteering than not enough.)

-Here are 11 family-friendly ways to put the "giving" in your Thanksgiving.
+Read on for a list of family-friendly ways to put the "giving" in your Thanksgiving, and beyond.